spinnaker/spinnaker.github.io/guides/developer/plugin-creators/project-config.md

 ## Project Configuration targeting Spinnaker 1.20.6, 1.21+

-{% include alpha version="1.20.6" %}
+>Note: the contents of this section refer to alpha features in Spinnaker 1.20.6.
+This means we are working on their stability and usability, as well as possibly adding or changing features.
+Expect rough edges.
+Ask questions in the [#plugins Slack channel](https://join.spinnaker.io/) if you need help.

 Plugins are an evolving feature.
 The easiest way to set up a new plugin project is to copy one of the [spinnaker-plugin-examples](https://github.com/spinnaker-plugin-examples) projects that most closely resembles what you want to do.

 Updates:

 * `@ExtensionConfiguration` has been deprecated.
 Use `@PluginConfiguration` instead.
-* You can now generate a skeleton Deck plugin project by executing:
+* You can now generate a skeleton Deck plugin component by executing:

   ```bash
   npx -p @spinnaker/pluginsdk scaffold`